shukla2alok/college-buddy/README.md

 # Project Name

-A simple HTML project for creating a personal webpage.
+A simple HTML project for helping us to contribute and learn for the open-source contribution and this can be a reference for us in future so that we feel connected everytime.

 ## Overview